Full course description

 Among the words that might capture the essence of our last year-and-a-half, unprecedented comes to mind, and this generative workshop for beginners and experienced poets alike will consider that term as a foundation for our work.
 What does it mean to channel individual and collective experience into a lyric poem?
 How might some of the traumas of the pandemic echo difficulties and complexities that we’ve harbored and/or experienced before, and what challenges feel new?
 From what new ground might we survey—and revise—our worlds and our poems as we now know them or even un-know them?
 How might we revise what we start?
 Join us for writing & revision inspired by prompts, exercises, and reading, where each new lyric poem takes shape as an act unprecedented—never done or known before.

 Each daily session will be preceded by a “pre-game talk” that will be posted on Canvas the Wednesday evening prior to class.
-These short, informal talks will give us some food-for-thought before we meet together on Friday mornings; they’ll likely include some thoughts on specific themes that we might have already considered over the last year-and-change (e.g., isolation and contact; habits beneficial and challenging; reconnection with others; experience & imagination, etc.) along with one or two lyric poems to consider ahead of class, poems that will get us thinking about how we can bring our worlds and our writing into the same resonant space.
+These short, informal talks will give us some food-for-thought before we meet together on Friday afternoon; they’ll likely include some thoughts on specific themes that we might have already considered over the last year-and-change (e.g., isolation and contact; habits beneficial and challenging; reconnection with others; experience & imagination, etc.) along with one or two lyric poems to consider ahead of class, poems that will get us thinking about how we can bring our worlds and our writing into the same resonant space.

 When we get together, our main focus will be starting drafts of new poems.
 We’ll have two generative sessions within each class, as follows: